IBM-Cloud/docs/services/iotrtinsights/devices.md

     <li> Data point - The data point identifier that you [located in the IoT Foundation dashboard](#identify-datapoints "Identify datapoints.").
 For example:
    `id`, `ts`, `lat`  </li>
    <li>Description - A short description of the data point.
 This description is used when displaying the data points in dashboards.</li>
    <li>Virtual data point function - Add one or more components to define a valid function.
-You can use data points, numerical values, and mathematical operators such as +, -, \* to build your function. </li>
+You can use data points, numerical values, and mathematical operators such as +, -, \*, /, (, and ) to build your function. </li>
    <li>Data type - The type of data of the data point:
    `String`, `Integer`, `Float`, or `Parent`.</li>
      <li>Sensor type - Optionally select how to interpret the data point in the dashboards.
 Depending on the type and sensor type combination, additional visualization options might be available for your dashboard widgets.
 For more information about sensor types and visualization options, see [Dashboard widgets](dashboards.html#dashboard-widget "Dashboard widgets").</li>